cloudflare/cloudflare-docs/content/constellation/platform/runtimes.md

 # Constellation runtimes

-Due to innovation in the AI space, there are various machine learning, AI tools and frameworks being improved or emerging.
-Constellation was designed to support multiple machine learning (ML) runtimes at its core.
+With innovation to AI, various machine learning (ML) and AI tools and frameworks are emerging and being improved over time.
+Constellation was designed to support multiple ML runtimes at its core.

-Our vision is to support multiple runtimes over time.
-Currently, we only support the ONNX Runtime, but we are exploring and researching others.
+Our vision is to support multiple runtimes.
+Currently, we only support the ONNX Runtime, and are exploring and researching others.
 [XGBoost](https://xgboost.ai/) is in the final stages of testing.

 | <div style="width:50px">Key</div> | Name | Description |
 | ------- | ----- | -----|